Isisaurus/portfolio/src/projects/chimney-cake-factory.md

 [## Goal of the project](#goal-of-the-project)

-Create an E-Commerce shopping experience for a bakery called Chimneycake Factory using React.js, Commerce.js and Stripe.js.
+Create an E-Commerce shopping experience for a bakery called Chimney Cake Factory using React.js, Commerce.js and Stripe.js.

 This website is a Single Page Application (SPA) built using `create-react-app` that works together with the Commerce.js API on the client side to create a start-to-finish webshop experience by making API calls to the headless backend service.